bernhardriegler/bernhardriegler.github.io/clickToDestroy/README.md

 - **JavaScript**: For interactivity and animations.
 - **Matter.js**: A 2D physics engine for realistic physics simulations.
 - **html2canvas**: To capture DOM elements as textures for physics bodies.

-## How to Use

-1. Open the webpage in a browser.
-2. Click on any link or button to make it fall and bounce.
-3. Click the "Boom" button to trigger the explosion effect and the "April Fools!" animation.

 ## Installation